 AN AUSPICIOUS DEBUT EXAMINING THE CULTURE OF HAIR FROM THE RONA JAFFE FOUNDATION AWARD-WINNING CARTOONIST

 Realizations about race, class, and the imperfections of identity swirl through Flowers’ stories and ads, which are by turns sweet, insightful, and heartbreaking.
 Flowers began drawing comics while earning her PhD, and her early mastery of sequential storytelling is nothing short of sublime.
-From her black and white drawings to her color construction paper collages, Hot Comb is a propitious display of talent from a new cartoonist who has already made her mark.
+Hot Comb is a propitious display of talent from a new cartoonist who has already made her mark.

 Praise for Hot Comb